-- 1. Member States shall provide that each supervisory authority shall on its territory: - (a) monitor and enforce the application of the provisions adopted pursuant to this Directive and its implementing measures; - (aa) promote public awareness and understanding of the risks, rules, safeguards and rights in relation to the processing of personal data; - (ab) advise, in accordance with national law, the national parliament, the government, and other institutions and bodies on legislative and administrative measures relating to the protection of individuals' rights and freedoms with regard to the processing of personal data; - (ac) promote the awareness of controllers and processors of their obligations under this Directive;
+- 1. Member States shall provide that each supervisory authority shall on its territory: - (a) monitor and enforce the application of the provisions adopted pursuant to this Directive and its implementing measures; - (aa) promote public awareness and understanding of the risks, rules, safeguards and rights in relation to the processing of personal data; - (ab) advise, in accordance with national law, the national parliament, the government, and other institutions and bodies on legislative and administrative measures relating to the protection of data subjects' rights and freedoms with regard to the processing of personal data; - (ac) promote the awareness of controllers and processors of their obligations under the provisions adopted pursuant to this Directive; - (ad) upon request, provide information to any data subject concerning the exercise of his or her rights under the provisions adopted pursuant to this Directive and, if appropriate, co-operate with the supervisory authorities in other Member States to this end;

-- (ad) upon request, provide information to any data subject concerning the exercise of their rights under this Directive and, if appropriate, co-operate with the supervisory authorities in other Member States to this end; - (b) deal with complaints lodged by a data subject, or by a body, organisation or association in accordance with Article 53, and investigate, to the extent appropriate, the subject matter of the complaint and inform the complainant of the progress and the outcome of the investigation within a reasonable period, in particular if further investigation or coordination with another supervisory authority is necessary; - (c) check the lawfulness of data processing pursuant to Article 15a, and inform the data subject within a reasonable period of the outcome of the check pursuant to Article 15a(2) or of the reasons why the check has not been carried out; - (d) cooperate with, including sharing information, and provide mutual assistance to other supervisory authorities, with a view to ensuring the consistency of application and enforcement of this Directive; - (e) conduct investigations on the application of this Directive, including on the basis of information received from another supervisory authority or other public authority; - (f) monitor relevant developments insofar as they have an impact on the protection of personal data, in particular the development of information and communication technologies; - (g) (...) - (h) give advice on the processing operations referred to in Article 26; - (i) contribute to the activities of the European Data Protection Board. - 2. (...) - 3. (...)
+- (b) deal with complaints lodged by data subject, or body, organisation or association representing and duly mandated by a data subject (...), and investigate, to the extent appropriate, the subject matter of the complaint and inform the data subject or the body, organisation or association of the progress and the outcome of the investigation within a reasonable period, in particular where further investigation or coordination with another supervisory authority is necessary; - (c) check the lawfulness of data processing pursuant to Article 15a (...), and inform the data subject within a reasonable period on the outcome of the check pursuant to

-- 4. Each supervisory authority shall facilitate the submission of complaints referred to in point (b) of paragraph 1, by measures such as providing a complaint submission form, which can be completed also electronically, without excluding other means of communication. - 5.
-The performance of the tasks of each supervisory authority shall be free of charge for the data subject and for the data protection officer. - 6.
-Where requests are manifestly unfounded or excessive, in particular because of their repetitive character, the supervisory authority may charge a reasonable fee based on administrative costs, or refuse to act on the request.
+Article 15a (3) or on the reasons why the check has not been carried out; - (d) cooperate with, including sharing information, and provide mutual assistance to other supervisory authorities with a view to ensuring the consistency of application and enforcement of the provisions adopted pursuant to this Directive; - (e) conduct investigations on the application of the provisions adopted pursuant to this Directive (...), including on the basis of a information received from another supervisory or other public authority, (...) (...); - (f) monitor relevant developments insofar as they have an impact on the protection of personal data, in particular the development of information and communication technologies (...); - (g) (...) - (h) give advice on processing operations referred to in Article 26; - (i) contribute to the activities of the European Data Protection Board. - 2. (...) - 3. (...) - 4. (...) - 5.
+Member States shall provide that the performance of the tasks of each supervisory authority shall be free of charge for the data subject and for the data protection officer, if any. - 6.
+Member States shall provide that (...) where requests are manifestly unfounded or excessive, in particular because of their repetitive character, the supervisory authority may refuse to act on the request.
 The supervisory authority shall bear the burden of demonstrating the manifestly unfounded or excessive character of the request.